yuja/jj/docs/revsets.md

 consists of symbols, operators, and functions.

 Most `jj` commands accept a revset (or multiple).
-Many commands, such as `jj diff -r <revset>` expect the revset to resolve to a single commit; it is an error to pass a revset that resolves to more than one commit (or zero commits) to such commands.
+Many commands, such as `jj edit <revset>` expect the revset to resolve to a single commit; it is an error to pass a revset that resolves to more than one commit (or zero commits) to such commands.

 The words "revisions" and "commits" are used interchangeably in this document.